 Please be aware that if your property is within a conservation area, article 4 direction area, listed building or within the world heritage site a heritage statement will be required with your planning application in order to validate it.

-The following application forms are available to download in PDF format so that you can print them off, fill them in and submit them to Planning.
+The following application forms are available to download in PDF format so that you can print them off, fill them in and submit them to our planning team.
 The links provide access to the application form and help notes on completing the form.

 Development is not permitted where the building exceeds 500 square metres or is a listed building or scheduled ancient monument or is or forms part of a safety hazard area or military explosives storage area.